rwebaz/Markdown-Lessons-Project/docs/pages/Markdown-Tips.md

 layout: default
 navigation_weight: 9
 ---
+# Markdown Tips

+A bunch of Markdown - Kramdown - Liquid Short Lessons.

-# GFG
+## GFG

-GFM is an acronym for Git Hub Flavor'd Markdown
+GFM is an acronym for "Git Hub Flavor'd Markdown"

 **Rule**.
 All markdown pages carry the suffix (.md)